MikaaZz/simple-scroll-animate/README.md

 ```

-- Using the function if data-aniamte existing using debounce function
+- Using the function if data-aniamte existing and use debounce function

 ```javascript
 ...const's